a-n-rose/a-n-rose.github.io/_posts/2018-11-05-personal-vocab-app.md

 My first version is pretty simple.
 There is no GUI; one uses the app via command line.
 I built it with Python 3.5 so the only installation necessary is Numpy.
 Otherwise, all other libraries are built in.

 Here is a basic run through once you run 'vocab_run.py'.

-The command line prompts are quoted.
+First prompt:

 ```
 Username: